-No-touch freight has been around the industry for quite some time, but there are still questions on exactly what no-touch freight is.
-When searching for trucking jobs, you will see a lot of advertisements for no-touch freight, but if the company is 95% no-touch freight… what does that mean to you as the driver?
+No-touch freight has been around the industry for quite some time, but there are still questions about exactly what no-touch freight is.
+When searching for trucking jobs, you will see a lot of advertisements for no-touch freight, but if the company is 95% no-touch freight, what does that mean to you as the driver?

 ABCO Transportation is a true no-touch freight company.
 We care about our drivers and want them to stay healthy and without injury.
 If you want to learn more about no-touch freight and how it works, continue reading further.

 How is no-touch freight defined?
 In most cases no-touch freight means just that, the driver doesn’t touch the freight in any way.
 They pull in and someone else will load and unload the truck.
 Some companies will state that 99% of their freight is no-touch.
 That usually means that out of the total number of loads they move, there will be some portion that will need to be rearranged or will require the driver’s help.
 Even in a no-touch freight situation, there might be some cases where a driver will have to rearrange freight to make sure the weight requirements are correct and the driver can move the load through multiple states if needed.

 No-touch freight saves drivers a lot of time.